iron gate which is usually open for local

 Not very much is known about the City Walls of Datong.
 The City of Datong had been a strategically located military stronghold with a Garrison for ages already.
 Regardless of it's strength, and

-Other locations of Datong's City Walls - As mentioned above the Datong City Walls are easily found in all four wind
+As mentioned above the Datong City Walls are easily found in all four wind

 the Walls of this smaller section have not been integrated with